Code-Institute-Submissions/pet-shelter-project/README.md

 #22: Used and changed some parts of the text from https://www.portercountyanimalshelter.org/101/About-Us to mix with my own text.

 ### Media

-Used https://coolors.co/ to create an image of my colour palette (see 'Surface' section of the README).

 #9: Used [this photo](https://www.pexels.com/photo/short-coated-tan-dog-2253275/) made by Helena Lopes from https://www.pexels.com/